IBM/support-ticket-classification/README.md

 ```
 $ cp env.sample .env
 ```
-Edit the `.env` file with the necessary settings.If the credentials are IAM API Key & IAM URL instead of username and password, then you will have to uncomment that field from .env file and comment username/password before running npm start
+Edit the `.env` file with the necessary settings.
+If the credentials are IAM API Key & IAM URL instead of username and password, then you will have to uncomment that field from .env file and comment username/password before running npm start

 #### `env.sample:`